Ukraine, damages from 10 to over 500 billion. Who pays? The Moscow-Kiev table decides it

 A survey shows that 90% of Ukrainians wants the Russia fully compensates for the damages.
 Citizens of Kiev aren’t the only ones demanding that Moscow foot the bill.

 For example, the Polish premier also made the same proposal, Mateusz Morawiecki which he asked to use i Russian sovereign wealth funds overseas, they are now frozen with Western sanctions in February.
-A treasure of about 300 billion dollars that the Kremlin kept in banks in countries of the G7.
+A treasure approximately $ 300 billion that the Kremlin kept in banks in countries of the G7.

-But according to what security experts and foreign policy analysts explain, excluding the reconstruction in which public and private capital from all countries interested in the profitable can participate businessas for the settlement of political and territorial issues, too the quantification of war damages and the relative payment they will emerge exclusively from the peace negotiation table between the two states involved in the conflict.
+But according to what security experts and foreign policy analysts explain, excluding the reconstruction in which public and private capital from all countries interested in the profitable can participate businessas well as for the settlement of political and territorial issues the quantification of war damages and the relative payment they will emerge exclusively from the peace negotiation table between the two states involved in the conflict.
 That is Russia and Ukraine.

 Usually, it is explained, it happens that the winning side forces the loser to pay damages.
 But in this case, it adds, the quantum to be returned to the invaded country e that it will be requested by the Kiev negotiators themselves in Moscow will also have to take into account figures that the Kremlin will oppose for alleged damage suffered and attributable to the Ukrainian army in the “special operation “ on Ukrainian soil.
 Basically, in these cases there is no applicable lawbut also a negotiation on the forms of reimbursement.